UK Ltd vs US LLC for Cross-Border Founders (2026)

 | Revenue-based financing | Either | Revenue-based lenders (e.g., Clearco, Pipe) care about revenue metrics, not entity jurisdiction. |

-The SEIS/EIS point is decisive for UK founders planning to raise from UK angels.
-The Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS) provide 50% and 30% income tax relief respectively to investors in qualifying UK companies.
-These schemes are among the most generous investor incentives in the world, and they are only available for UK-incorporated companies.
-A UK founder who forms a US LLC instead of a UK Ltd has excluded themselves from this capital pool entirely.
+The SEIS/EIS point is the hard constraint here.
+SEIS gives investors 50% income tax relief, EIS gives 30%.
+These are among the most generous investor incentives in the world, and they only work for UK-incorporated companies.
+Form a US LLC instead of a UK Ltd, and you've locked yourself out of this capital pool entirely.

-Conversely, a UK founder planning to raise from US VCs faces a different structural reality.
-US institutional VCs have standardized on Delaware C-Corp structures — not LLCs, and not UK Ltds.
-The typical path for a UK founder raising US venture capital involves incorporating a Delaware C-Corp and either converting the UK Ltd into a subsidiary or creating a new US parent entity (a "flip").
-This is a separate structural decision from the Ltd-vs-LLC question and involves its own costs ($5,000-25,000 in legal fees for the flip).
+Going the other direction, US institutional VCs have standardized on Delaware C-Corp.
+Not LLCs, not UK Ltds.
+The typical path for a UK founder raising US venture capital is incorporating a Delaware C-Corp and flipping the UK Ltd into a subsidiary.
+That's a separate structural decision with its own $5,000-25,000 legal bill.

 Get structural patterns other founders miss